 Since 1978, the largest pig crop differences occur in the second quarter (i.e. June report), suggesting that the USDA consistently overestimates March, April and May farrowings and/or litter size.
 Similarly, every peak in differences for the under 60 pounds class since 1980 has occurred in the first quarter (i.e. March report), while the third quarter (September report) has represented the peak differences for the 120 to 179 pound category.
 Third quarter peaks in the 120-179 pounds differences are consistent with overestimating March through May farrowings.
-First quarter peaks in the under 60 pounds differences are inconsistent with differences found for heavier classes in later reports.
-Patterns of differences were not nearly as consistent in the 60 to 119 pounds and over 180 pounds classes.
+First quarter peaks in the under 60 pounds differences were not nearly as consistent in the 60 to 119 pounds and over 180 pounds classes.